AlexanderJDupree/Advent-of-Code-2019/README.md

 - Complete the challenge before the new year.
 - Gain a better understanding of functional programming, and problem solving in Haskell

+## Post-Mortem

+Unfortunately, I was unable to complete this challenge.
+Juggling family, work, school, and the holidays all while learning the Haskell language lead me to put this challenge on the shelf.
+Hopefully I'll be able to revisit some of the challenges later, or at the least finish advent of code 2020.